Home » Articles posted by Sarah Laleman Ward

 In this module we will discuss information privilege and open access (OA) resources.
 This module consists of the following activities:

-2. View Information Privilege/Open Access Tools Video
+2. View Information Privilege/Open Access Video

-3. Use & write up your experience with open access tools (8 points)
+3. Use & write up your experience with open access tools (6 points)

-What is Information Privilege?
-(2 points)
+Part 1: What is Information Privilege?
+(4 points)

-Information Privilege and Open Access Tools
+Part 2 – Information Privilege and Open Access

-Open Access Tools (8 points)
+Part 3 – Using Open Access Tools (6 points)

 • Try to find an Open Access version of an article you are using for another class by using the OA button